coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Semester 2/El Gamal Encryption.md

 It is easy to compute $y$ in this equation.
 However, even if you know $y$, $a$ and $p$ it is average case "hard" to find $b$.

 ## Public Keys
-El Gamal encryption creates public keys by finding the **primitive roots module n** of a prime.
+El Gamal encryption creates public keys by finding the **primitive roots modulo n** of a prime.
 (Note: the exam does not require being able to find primitive roots, only that you know what they are.
 You **will** need to know how to check if two numbers are relatively prime, which can be done using **Euclid's Algorithm**.)

 ## Encrypting Messages
 To encrypt a message using El Gamal Encryption, you first need to find some random number $k$ which is relatively prime to $p - 1$ ($p$ being a prime that appears in the public key).
 You then compute $a^b \text{ mod } k$ for various numbers; to do this you will need a **fast modular exponentiation** algorithm.

 ## Decrypting Messages
-To Decrypt the message, you need to be able to find the inverse modulo some prime of a number.
+To Decrypt the message, you need to be able to find the "inverse modulo prime $p$" of a number.
 You can do this with **Euclid's Extended Algorithm**, or you can use **fast modular exponentiation** for this too.

 ## Euclid's Algorithm
 The **greatest common divisor** (gcd) or **highest common factor** (hcf) of two numbers is the largest number that divides them both. if $gcd(a, b) = 1$ (that is, they have no common factors other than 1) then we say that $a$ and $b$ are **relatively prime**.
 But how to calculate the gcd?
 Use **Euclid's Algorithm**, a recursive definition of the gcd: